aiplanethub/5-week_Data_Science_Bootcamp/week-2/160-Day 1 and 2: Descriptive statistics, transformations & exploratory data analysis.md

 Some machine learning algorithms are quite sensitive to the scale of the numeric values provided.

-Consequently, in order for the algorithm to converge faster or to provide a more exact solution, rescaling the distribution is necessary.
+Consequently, rescaling the distribution is necessary for the algorithm to converge faster or to provide a more exact solution.
 Rescaling mutates the range of the values of the features and can aﬀect variance, too.
 You can perform features rescaling in two ways:

 * Using statistical **standardization** (z-score normalization): \
   Standardization typically means rescaling data to have a mean of 0 and a standard deviation of 1 (unit variance).